Predictable

 The only thing I can’t predict is whether enough people will be assuaged (or lulled into a false sense of security) to get a health care bill passed as the President hopes.
 While I will always hope for every president the best of success for the nation, this effort by the President shows no indication of promoting what is best for the nation (except in his words) and so I continue to hope that this effort flounders until the leaders of the country are ready to look at the actual problem and craft a solution to that problem within the limits of their authority rather than looking at their political goals and trying to convince the rest of us that their goals will solve real problems.

-2 replies on “Predictable”
+2 responses to “Predictable”

 I have not gone back and re-read the speech real closely, but here are some initial views on what was said (in no particular order of importance)along with some of my editorial comments: